(New England) Contra

 slide or Rory O’Moore roll Cw. to the right, (4 beats)

-Catching neighbor to Allemande left 1½ around.
+Catching neighbor to Allemande left completely around.
 (8) returning (behind) to:

 A2: Balance & Swing previous neighbor.
 (4, 12)

-B1: With the lady on her partner’s right, holding hands in fours, Circle left 3 places, (6) since his partner's on his left - the man could twirl her ½ Ccw. into:
+B1: With the lady on her partner’s right, holding hands in fours, Circle left three places, (8) since his partner's on his left - the man could twirl her ½ CCw. into:

 B2: In a circle of four, Balance the Ring, (4)